neha-2000/TextSummarization/README.md

 Natural language processing tools can help businesses analyze data and discover insights, automate time-consuming processes, and help them gain a competitive advantage.

+Technologies Used:
+Python , flask and Natural Language Processing